 The electric circuits that serve your neighborhood are built to handle periods of high demand, including the hottest days of summer.

-To help keep power flowing reliably, AEP Ohio crews regularly check how electricity moves through the distribution system and adjust settings when needed.
-This process, known as load balancing, helps ensure no single circuit is carrying too much or too little electricity.
+To help keep power flowing reliably, AEP Ohio crews regularly check how electricity moves through the distribution system.
+They use that information to change phases and circuits in a process known as load balancing that helps ensure no single circuit is carrying too much or too little electricity.
 It also gives crews more flexibility to reroute power if an outage happens, helping reduce the number of customers affected and shorten restoration times.

 Spring storms and changing usage can shift the amount of load on circuits, making late spring and early summer an ideal time to prepare the system for the months ahead.